deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 * move toward recurring revenue and away from irregular, one-off cheques
 * make the Foundation a grantmaker --- fund GNOME development directly

 [Here is the slide deck, with sensitive/unpublished data redacted](./pdf/2025-06-03-special-meeting_compressed.pdf).
+(I'm guessing at least one person will note the presence of the word "openwash" and and be grossed out by that.
+Sorry.
+If you think that for-profit corporations donate to f/oss nonprofits out of altruism...
+I have bad news for you.)

 The Executive Director doesn't need the buy-in of the board to change course on fundraising.
 But this was only my third week on the job and I didn't want to commit to this massive shift in the fundraising strategy without board approval.
 The fundraising strategy outlined in the "pitch deck" is still in place.
 It's working well, and covering the Foundation's current ongoing expenses, but it will take a couple years before it really bears fruit.

 The first step was to build [donate.gnome.org](https://donate.gnome.org) --- the Foundation (and I) owe everything in that project to Sam Hewitt, Jakub Steiner, and Bart Piotrowski.
 As the landing page for donations to the Foundation, `d.g.o` is paramount in turning the Foundation around.